Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Shaymin.md

 ---
 Ability1: Natural Cure
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME492.png
+BookShinyImageName: HOME492_s.png
 BoxSprite: SRD-BoxSprite-shaymin.png
+DexCategory: No Data
+DexDescription: "There are old traces of gigantic trees that once grew all over the\
+  \ earth.
+They were called the \u201CTrees of Life\u201D and their flowers granted\
+  \ the power of flight to the kindhearted, or so the legend says."
 EventAbilities: ''
 GenderType: N
 HasForm: 'Yes'
+Height:
+  Deimeters: 2
+  Feet: 0.7
+  Meters: 0.2
 HiddenAbility: ''
 HomeSprite: SRD-HomeSprite-shaymin.png
 Learnset: '[[SRD-Shaymin-Learnset]]'
 Legendary: 'Yes'
 Name: Shaymin
 Number: 492
+PrimaryEggGroup: Undiscovered
+SecondaryEggGroup: ''
 Sprite: shaymin.png
 Type1: Grass
 Type2: ''
+Weight:
+  Hectograms: 21
+  Kilograms: 2.1
+  Pounds: 4.6
 ---

 #PokeroleSRD/Pokedex